 Conclusion

 Impact factors remain a cornerstone of academic evaluation, serving as a shorthand for a journal’s influence and a barometer for research quality.
 In fields like industrial engineering and applied chemistry, they can signal the readiness of innovations to transition from lab to industry.
-Also, yet, their limitations underscore the need for a more nuanced approach—one that considers not just where research is published, but how it is received, applied, and built upon.
+Yet, their limitations underscore the need for a more nuanced approach—one that considers not just where research is published, but how it is received, applied, and built upon.
 As scholarly communication continues to evolve, so too must our methods for measuring and valuing scientific contribution.

 Emerging Trends and Ethical Considerations